 Dr. George has provided economic consulting as a testifying expert and consulting economist on diverse matters, including the following:

 - Provided expert testimony and consulting on behalf of Uganda in Democratic Republic of the Congo v.
-Uganda, an ongoing matter at the International Court of Justice at The Hague.
+Uganda, a matter at the International Court of Justice at The Hague.
 Developed an exhaustive critique of the damages methodology employed by economists for the DRC purporting to value various heads of damages, including civilian lives lost as a result of the conduct of Ugandan soldiers.

 - Provided lead commercial due diligence support to the US Department of Energy (DOE) Loan Program Office in connection with a $3.7 billion loan guarantee expansion granted to the Vogtle 3 and 4 nuclear construction project in September 2017.